Get exclusive member benefits & effect social change. Join Today

 Being in close contact with someone who has a carbuncle increases your chances of developing one.
 The following factors also increase the risk of developing a carbuncle:

-A doctor can usually diagnose a carbuncle by looking at your skin.
+Your doctor can usually diagnose a carbuncle by looking at your skin.
 A pus sample may also be taken for lab analysis.

 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.